 We are a small, outcomes-focussed group representing some of the statutory, commercial and voluntary sectors operating in the New Mills area.
 We also intend to be significant activists at the strategic level – acting as an umbrella organisation which brings other groups together for specific projects or actions.

 We believe that the creation of a promotional web site (and a significant increase in the use of social media) is an important step in the wider marketing process.
-The VNM website is now functional and works collaboratively with the VNM facebook page.
-The number of individual facebook users (at the end of 2015) is over 5,000 and the number of separate page views over 10,000.
+The VNM website is now functional and works collaboratively with the VNM Facebook page.
+The number of individual Facebook users (at the end of 2022) is over 10,000, Instagram and Twitter over 2,000 followers each and the number of separate page views over 10,000.

 However, as the demands on the project have grown we have come to realise that we need to recruit other volunteers in order to maintain out momentum.
 Our greatest needs at the moment fall into three areas: 1) funding, 2) social media and 3) project management.